MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-10-06.md

 # What's new or changed in Dynamics 365 Human Resources (October 6, 2020)

-This topic describes features that are new, changed, or coming soon in Dynamics 365 Human Resources.For more information about our update process and schedule, see [Update process](hr-admin-setup-update-process.md).
+This topic describes features that are new, changed, or coming soon in Dynamics 365 Human Resources.
+For more information about our update process and schedule, see [Update process](hr-admin-setup-update-process.md).

 For more information about new features and their expected general availability dates, see [Overview of Dynamics 365 Human Resources 2020 release wave 2](https://docs.microsoft.com/dynamics365-release-plan/2020wave2/dynamics365-human-resources/).